5 ways to be happier and live longer

 Yes, staying physically and mentally active has enormous health benefits.
 But all that socialising, exercising and staying sharp requires energy, and at Nuffield Health we advocate balance in all things.
 We’re not contradicting any of the advice above by also saying you should make time to take it easy as well.

-Meditating (there are even classes for that), spending half an hour in the Jacuzzi or simply finding a quiet corner to read a book and enjoy a coffee on your own all count towards maintaining balance and a strong sense of emotional wellbeing.
+Meditating (there are even classes for that), spending half an hour in the spa pool or simply finding a quiet corner to read a book and enjoy a coffee on your own all count towards maintaining balance and a strong sense of emotional wellbeing.

 Thursday 31 August 2017